skotzko/oldblog/_posts/2015-04-06-computing-the-battle-of-the-futures.md

 \###

-P.S.
-[Here's a great little talk](https://www.youtube.com/watch?v=4Z3r9dw_Jso) by [Dave Logan](https://twitter.com/davelogan1) on just how you go about rewriting your default future.
+p.s. [here's a great little talk](https://www.youtube.com/watch?v=4z3r9dw_jso) by [Dave Logan](https://twitter.com/davelogan1) on just how you go about rewriting your default future.
 Enjoy, and let me know what you think about it in the comments!